pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_staffing.rst

 Staffing
 ##########################

 You can designate a team of people to help you run your course.
-Two roles are available to provide different levels of access to options for working with students, grading, and other course staff.
+Two roles are available to give your team members access to different options for working with students, grades, and other course staff.

 * Staff members

 * Instructors

-**Question**: how does this team, set up on the Instructor Dashboard, differ from the "Course Team Members" that you add in Studio (Settings > Course Team)?
+.. **Question**: how does this team, set up on the Instructor Dashboard, differ from the "Course Team Members" that you add in Studio (Settings > Course Team)?

-You can also designate people to help you beta test a course, and to moderate and manage discussions.
-For more information, see :ref:`Beta_Testing` and :ref:`Assigning_discussion_roles`.
+You can also designate people to help you beta test a course and to moderate and manage discussions.
+Beta testers and discussion administrators must be enrolled in your course, but you do not need to give them a staff role.
+For more information, see :ref:`Assigning_discussion_roles`.

+.. insert ":ref:`Beta_Testing` and " above after "see"

 **********************
 Staff roles